 The states with the most job growth for Installation, Maintenance, & Repair Helper are Utah, North Dakota, and Nevada.
 Watch out if you plan on working in Maine, Alaska, or Kansas.
 These states have the worst job growth for this type of profession.

 The average yearly salary of an Installation, Maintenance, & Repair Helper ranges between $19,940 and $46,630.

 Installation, Maintenance, and Repair Helpers who work in District of Columbia, Hawaii, or North Dakota, make the highest salaries.

-Below is a list of the median annual salaries for Installation, Maintenance, and Repair Helpers in different U.S. states.
+How much do Installation, Maintenance, and Repair Helpers make in different U.S. states?

 |State||Annual Mean Salary|

 Tools & Technologies Used by Installation, Maintenance, and Repair Helpers